d3v3l0/gtwiwtg/README.md

 ### Three Kinds Of Function

-In GTWIWTG, there are functions that *construct* generators, functions that *combine* generators, and functions and macros that *consume* generators.
+In GTWIWTG, there are three kinds of functions.

+1. functions that *construct* generators
+2. functions that *combine* generators
+3. functions and macros that *consume* generators.

 ### The Breadwinning Constructors